rdelgatte/haskale/README.md

 ### Step 1 - Model to JSON (Aeson - encode)

+> "Comment se protéger contre l'eau polluée ?
+En buvant de la bière."
+[Al Bud; humoriste écossais]

 In [Model directory](src/Model), we have a simple model definition with a `Beer` and `BeerStyle` modules.

 We know we want to deal with this model as JSON as output so we have to define a way to encode these models to JSON.

-To do so, we are going to use [Aeson](http://hackage.haskell.org/package/aeson) which has already been added as dependency to the project.
+To do so, we are going to use [Aeson](http://hackage.haskell.org/package/aeson) which is already configured as a dependency to the project.

 Some tests are already defined to validate the implementation so your goal is to propose a way to get the model as encoded.

-- First, you need to uncomment the following tests in [test/Model/BeerSpec.hs](test/Model/BeerSpec.hs):
+- First, you need to uncomment the encoding tests (`test_encode**`) in [test/Model/BeerSpec.hs](test/Model/BeerSpec.hs):
 ```haskell
 test_encodeValidBeerWithoutAlcoholRate =
   testCase "When encoding a beer without alcohol rate, it returns a JSON" $